 CLOs Course Contents Lec.
-Social Statistics: Definition of statistics and social statistics; Differences between statistics and social statistics; Characteristics of social statistics; Challenges and prospects of social statistics in approaches and social statistics.
-3 CLO1 Attributes and Variables: Variables and data; Measurement scales and their applications to categorize social phenomena; Challenges and possibilities of scales.
-3 CLO2 CLO3 Frequency Distribution and Graphic Presentation: Definition, importance, uses and types of frequency distribution; Types of data tabulations and frequency distribution; Types of graphs and their applications in social research.
-3 Measures of Central Tendency: Definitions and types of measures of central tendency; Applications of measures of central tendency in social in social research; Advantages and disadvantages of measures of central tendency compared to frequency distributions and graphic presentations.
-4

-Measures of Dispersion: Definitions and types of measures of dispersion; Application of measures of Dispersion in social research; Advantages and disadvantages measures of dispersions compared to central tendency.
-Correlation and Regression: Definitions, uses and limitations of correlation regression in social research; Degrees and measures of correlation an regresapplication of correlation and regression in social research.
-Probability: Primary concepts of probability; Addition and multiplication rul probability; Challenges and prospects of probability in social research. es of 3 Binomial Distribution: Definitions, characteristics, problems and prospec binomial distribution in social research. ts of 2 Data Analysis Software: Microsoft Excel, Microsoft Access, SPSS and NVivo.
-2 Test of Hypothesis: Types of test - parametric and non-parametric; usefulnes challenges of test of hypothesis in social research. s and 2
+Social Statistics: Definition of statistics and social statistics; Differences between statistics and social statistics; Characteristics of social statistics; Challenges and 3 prospects of social statistics in approaches and social statistics.
+CLO1 Attributes and Variables: Variables and data; Measurement scales and their 3 CLO2 applications to categorize social phenomena; Challenges and possibilities of scales.
+3 CLO2 Frequency Distribution and Graphic Presentation: Definition, importance, uses and CLOS types of frequency distribution; Types of data tabulations and frequency distribution; 3 Types of graphs and their applications in social research.
+Measures of Central Tendency: Definitions and types of measures of central tendency Applications of measures of central tendency in social in social research; Advantages 4 and disadvantages of measures of central tendency compared to frequency distributions and graphic presentations.
+Measures of Dispersion: Definitions and types of measures of dis ersion; Applications of measures of Dispersion in social research; Advantages a d disadvantages of 3 measures of dispersions compared to central tendency.
+Correlation and Regression: Definitions, uses and limitation of correlation and regression in social research; Degrees and measures of corre ation an regression; 3 application of correlation and regression in social research.
+Probability: Primary concepts of probability; Addition and m ltiplication rules of 3 probability; Challenges and prospects of probability in social rese rch.
+Binomial Distribution: Definitions, characteristics, problems and prospects of binomial distribution in social research.
+2 Data Analysis Software: Microsoft Excel, Microsoft Access, SPS and NVivo.
+2 Test of Hypothesis: Types of test - parametric and non-param tric; usefulness and challenges of test of hypothesis in social research.
+2